 SHOREDITCH COMMUNITY ASSOCIATION CONSTITUTION

-a residents’ association situated in Shoreditch, East London
+A neighbourhood action group situated in Shoreditch, East London

 The aims of the Association shall be: